brianyin99/colorhist/README.md

 ## Acknowledgments

-Special thanks to Karen Schloss and Laurent Lessard at University of Wisconsin - Madison!
+Special thanks to Karen Schloss and Laurent Lessard at University of Wisconsin - Madison

 ## Extras